KurtSanders/STAmbientWeather/README.md

-# STAmbientWeather
+# STAmbientWeather V2
 *SmartThings Integration for Ambient Weather Stations*

 ## Description:

-A custom SmartThings Device Handler (DTH) which connects to the data generated from an [Ambient weather station](https://www.ambientweather.com/ambientnet.html).
+A custom SmartThings SmartApp Service Manager and Device Handler (DTH) which connects to the data generated from an [Ambient weather station](https://www.ambientweather.com/ambientnet.html).
 This SmartThings device handler accesses the [Ambientweather.net](https://ambientweather.net/) weather data using the AmbientWeather API which is near realtime.
 The user can set the refresh rate of the weather data from 1 min to 180 mins (3 hours).

 ![STAmbientWeather logo](https://raw.githubusercontent.com/KurtSanders/STAmbientWeather/master/images/STMobileClient.PNG)